aliaksandr960/monodepth-satellite-toolbox/README.md

 # Monodepth Satellite Toolbox
-*Pipeline to process satellite imagery with Monocular Depth neural networks*
+**Pipeline to process satellite imagery with Monocular Depth neural networks**

 This repo is the next iteration in the development of https://github.com/aliaksandr960/maps_screenshot_to_3d

-# Updates:

-- 14 Jun 2025.
-Fixed a bug related to processing rasters with dimensions larger than 3840 pixels on the longest side.
-Memory optimized ortho transform (better, but still not ideal).

 # Usage:
 - *python pipeline.py 'path to reconstruction folder'*, reconstruction folder should have *'raster.tif'* file